-1 Were the following Progress Report Items accurate? (\items not scored on progress Info Only Info Only report)
+Were the following Progress Report Items accurate? (items not scored on progress Info Only Info Only report)

-- Stats On Operators Data Progress Report Attachment 1 - State Inspection Activity Data Progress Report Attachment 2 b. - List of Operators Data Progress Report Attachment 3\ c. - d.
-Incidents/Accidents Data - Progress Report Attachment 4\ - Stats of Compliance Actions Data Progress Report Attachment 5\ e. - f.
-List of Records Kept Data - Progress Report Attachment 6 \ - Staff and TQ Training Data Progress Report Attachment 7 g. - h.
-Compliance with Federal Regulations Data - Progress Report Attachment 8 - Performance and Damage Prevention Question Data Progress Report

-Attachment 10\

 - a.
-Attachment 1 shows 28 Private Distribution inspection units.
-Attachment 1 should be corrected to show 26 Private Distribution inspection units. - b.
+Stats On Operators Data Progress Report Attachment 1 - b.
+State Inspection Activity Data Progress Report Attachment 2 - c.
+List of Operators Data Progress Report Attachment 3 - d.
+Incidents/Accidents Data Progress Report Attachment 4 - e.
+Stats of Compliance Actions Data Progress Report Attachment 5 - f.
+List of Records Kept Data Progress Report Attachment 6 - g.
+Staff and TQ Training Data Progress Report Attachment 7 - h.
+Compliance with Federal Regulations Data Progress Report Attachment 8 - i.
+Performance and Damage Prevention Question Data Progress Report

+Attachment 10

+- a.
+No issues that could not be explained.

+- b.
 The MPSC provided information in spreadsheets that supported the information entered into Attachment 2.

-The MPSC provided information in spreadsheets that supported the information entered into Attachment 3.
-Attachment 3 shows 26 inspection units for Private Distribution operators.
-Attachment 1 should be corrected to show 26 inspection units
+- c.
+No issues.

 - d.
+No issues.

-Attachment 4 information matches the incidents listed in the Pipeline Data Mart.
-There were no incidents reported during - e.
-The MPSC provided documentation that supported the information entered into Attachment 5. - f.
-No issues. - g.
-Training information in Attachment 7 was imported from Training and Qualification Division's (TQ) training database. - h.
-No issues. - i.
-Training information in Attachment 7 was imported from Training and Qualification Division's (TQ) training database.
+- e.
+The MPSC provided documentation that supported the information entered into Attachment 5.

+- f.
+No issues.

+- g.
+No issues.

+- h.
+No issues.
+The MPSC has automatic adoption authority for Part 192 minimum federal safety standards.

+- i.
+No issues.
-Total points scored for this section: 0

-Total possible points for this section: 0
+Total points scored for this section: 0 Total possible points for this section: 0 a.

-Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1 a.
 Standard Inspections, which include Drug/Alcohol, CRM and Public

+Do written procedures address pre-inspection, inspection and post inspection activities 5 for each of the following inspection types: Chapter 5.1